 What is the EC-SISI Grant?

-A partnership between the Changemaker Collaborative and UNH Global, the UNH Emeriti Council Student International Service Initiative Fund (EC-SISI) enables UNH students to bring their knowledge, enthusiasm and expertise to solve real-world problems in developing areas of the world.
-Students work alongside faculty mentors to identify a social, environmental, or economic problem and then partner with regional stakeholders and/or international non-profit organizations to develop a project geared at mitigating the problem.
+A partnership between the Changemaker Collaborative at the UNH Sustainability Institute and UNH Global, the UNH Emeriti Council Student International Service Initiative Fund (EC-SISI) enables UNH students to bring their knowledge, enthusiasm and expertise to solve real-world problems in developing areas of the world.
+Students work alongside faculty mentors to identify a sustainability related problem (using the United Nations Sustainable Development Goals as a blueprint) and then partner with regional stakeholders and/or international non-profit organizations to develop a project geared at mitigating the problem.

-Funding is available to existing student organizations as well as independently-formed student groups with a service project that is supported by their department(s).
+Funding is available to existing student organizations as well as independently-formed student groups with a service project that is supported by their department(s) or the UNH Sustainability Institute.
 The grants provide funding to augment the student groups’ own fundraising activities.
 The grants range from $3,000 to $10,000 and are dependent on the merit and scope of the proposals.
-Much of these grants cover the cost of travel to the nation in which the students are working.
+Grants may cover the cost of travel, lodging, meals, and other project necessities.
+The EC-SISI Grant award is contingent upon student groups raising a portion of the funds needed for the project and is NOT meant to be an ongoing funding source.

 Thanks to the initiation of S. Melvin Rines ’47, and with his generous support, the Emeriti Council of the UNH Foundation Board established this fund to assist groups of UNH students to engage in international service projects.